ayushthakurrr/RecipeRealm/README.md

-# React + Vite
+# RecipeRealm

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+RecipeRealm is a React.js application built with Tailwind CSS that allows users to search for recipes, view detailed information about each recipe, and get inspired in the kitchen.
+The app fetches recipe data from an API and displays it with images and step-by-step instructions.

+## Features

+- Search Bar: Quickly find recipes by searching for ingredients or dish names.
+- Recipe Details: View detailed information about each recipe, including images, ingredients, and cooking instructions.

+## Technologies Used
+- React.js: Front-end library for building user interfaces.
+- Tailwind CSS: Utility-first CSS framework for styling.